amrhassab/paramiko_wrapper/README.md

 ```

 # Reference
-[ssh_wrapper.py](ssh_wrapper.py) was compiled from many open-source blogs and Paramiko docs with various tweaks and additional functionality added by me.
+[ssh_wrapper.py](ssh_wrapper.py) was compiled from many open-source blogs and Paramiko docs with a few tweaks and additional functionality added by me.